katholiek-onderwijs-vlaanderen/sri/README.md

 The response to this POST operation will return the same body as described in section about error codes.

 ## Resource creation
 When a new resource is created, this should be done via an `PUT` operation.
-If the resource is created the server SHOULD return `200 OK`.
+If the resource is created the server SHOULD return `201 Created`.
 If the resource could not be created, the response should be an `409 Conflict`.
 The entity of the response should contain a JSON document describing the reason creation was refused.
 See the section on error messages for more details on the format of errors.

 The client MUST generate a UUID based URL for the PUT operation.